sonjastrieder/static-project-template/README.md

 The tasks are as follows:

-`gulp`: Compiles preprocessors and boots up development server `gulp --open`: Same as `gulp` but will also open up site/app in your default browser `gulp --production`: Same as `gulp` but will run all production tasks so you can view the site in it's final optimized form
+`gulp`: Compiles preprocessors and boots up development server

+`gulp --open`: Same as `gulp` but will also open up site in your default browser

+`gulp --production`: Same as `gulp` but will run all production tasks so you can view the site in it's final optimized form

 `gulp test`: Lints all `*.js` file in the `source` folder using eslint